adambloebaum/personal-site/src/content/blogs/energy-flow-dynamics-in-pitching.md

 where (I) is segment moment of inertia and $\alpha$ is angular acceleration.

 Moments arise because muscles pull on bones at distances away from the joint center.
-When a pitcher rotates the upper arm or forearm, the muscles generate joint moments, which then contribute to joint power.
+When the upper arm or forearm moves rotationally, the muscles generate joint moments, which then contribute to joint power.

 ## Inverse Dynamcis: How Joint Moments Are Calculated in a Lab